Aurat (1953 film): Soundtrack

 Music was composed by Shankar Jaikishan, while Hasrat Jaipuri and Shailendra wrote the lyrics.

-Trivia

-Prem Nath and Bina Rai fell in love during the filming of Aurat and got married soon after.
-Also, the year following the release of Aurat, Bhagwan Das Varma married Purnima, who played an important role on Aurat as well as earlier films made by Varma Films.

-Aurat is a re-working of the Biblical tale of Samson and Delilah.
+Release

 Aurat was released shortly after the release of the Hollywood film Samson and Delilah directed by Cecil B. DeMille.
 Unlike its Hollywood version, Aurat was not successful at the box office.

+Immediately following the release of the film,Prem Nath and Bina Rai who had fallen in love during the filming of Aurat, got married.
+Also, the year following the release of Aurat, the film's director Bhagwan Das Varma married Purnima, who played an important role on Aurat as well as earlier films made by Varma Films.